 Best of all, you don’t need a ton of fancy equipment or to spend a ton of time editing.
 In fact, the whole point is to show your personality and make a personal connection.
 So, too much editing or tweaking can actually be a negative.

-And while the video sales messages I discussed in previous articles apply to most sales reps with a quota, here I’ll discuss the benefits of video sales messages for three other roles: channel sales managers, account managers, and sales leaders.What’s the best way to grab the attention of clients, partners, and colleagues so they’d hear your messages?
+And while the video sales messages I discussed in previous articles, as a use case example, apply to most sales reps with a quota, here I’ll discuss the benefits of video sales messages for three other roles: channel sales managers, account managers, and sales leaders.What’s the best way to grab the attention of clients, partners, and colleagues so they’d hear your messages?
 Using video. @KurtShaver shares 3 use cases for #VideoMessaging you can start using today!
 Click To Tweet

 1. Channel Sales Managers